South Park: Bigger, Longer & Uncut: Music

-The film's songs were written by Parker and Marc Shaiman; Shaiman also composed the film's score.
+The film's songs were written by Parker and the film's score composer Marc Shaiman.
 The fourteen songs in the film recall various Broadway musicals.
 The soundtrack also parodies many familiar Disney conventions, with several songs spoofing such films as Beauty and the Beast and The Little Mermaid.
 "Mountain Town" has been compared to Oklahoma! and Beauty and the Beast's "Belle", while "La Résistance (Medley)" was favorably compared to Les Misérables.
 "I'm Super" recalls "Be Our Guest" and South Pacific's "Honey Bun", and "Kyle's Mom's a Bitch" echoes Chitty Chitty Bang Bang; "Up There", "I Can Change" and the "Mountain Town (Reprise)" recall The Little Mermaid's "Part of Your World", "Poor Unfortunate Souls" and "Part of Your World (Finale)"; and "Uncle Fucka" also drew comparisons to Oklahoma!, particularly in its coda.
 "Hell Isn't Good", which accompanies Kenny's descent to Hell, was sung by an uncredited James Hetfield.

-The soundtrack received critical acclaim, with Entertainment Weekly describing it as "a cast album that gleefully sends up all the Hollywood musical conventions we're being deprived of."
+The soundtrack received critical acclaim, with Entertainment Weekly describing it as "a cast album that gleefully sends up all the Hollywood musical conventions we're being deprived of".
 The soundtrack was released June 15, 1999, by Atlantic Records.
 "Blame Canada" was frequently highlighted as one of the best songs in the album and was nominated for the Academy Award for Best Original Song.
 "I was like, 'We're going to get nominated for an Academy Award for this.'
 I really was," Parker said.
 "I even told him [Shaiman]."
 Shaiman spoke of the song, "We're making fun of people who pick ridiculous targets to blame anything about what's going on in their lives, so Canada was just the perfect, ridiculous, innocuous choice for a target."
 In 2011, Time called the soundtrack the "finest, sassiest full-movie musical score since the disbanding of the Freed unit at MGM."